sarahpearman/data-stories/critique-by-design.md

 The chart I chose to critique comes from a [2012 Pew Report](https://www.pewinternet.org/wp-content/uploads/sites/9/media/Files/Reports/2012/PIP_Teens_Smartphones_and_Texting.pdf) on teenagers, smartphones, and texting.
 (The previous link goes to the full PDF report.
 The relevant page in the online summary can be found [here](https://www.pewresearch.org/internet/2012/03/19/what-teens-do-with-their-phones/).)

+**In context of the report, this graph is just intended to show that teens in 2011 said they sent more text messages per day than teens in 2009, but I didn't find this to be immediately clear, especially without the context of the surrounding text.**

+I almost scrolled past this one, because it's fairly inoffensive from a design perspective, but once I looked closer I realized it had taken a really simple point and made it inexplicably confusing, especially for a public audience, so I decided it would be an interesting example.

 ![a bar graph showing how many texts teens send](https://www.pewresearch.org/internet/wp-content/uploads/sites/9/media/8A567D97A4004E7383FBB1481A872677.jpg)

 My original Google Form responses to the Data Visualization Effectiveness Profile can be found [here](/assignment3-files/googleForm.pdf), so I won't reiterate all of those points.